 Q. What about Dr. Forecast?

 Dr. Finkelstein explains their disinterest in the problem by everything around Michael being “secretive”, though the only thing they needed to do was a call to Dr. Metzger and properly ask or at least look into the box provided by Debbie Rowe which contained Dr. Metzger’s notes:

 Q. Did Dr. Forecast ever say to you, in effect, that he was — that Michael was secretive about his medical care and what drugs were being administered?

 A. It seems that, you know, never did one doc know — you know, it seems like nobody ever knew the whole story.
 Everything was compartmentalized, and people were separated and segregated.

 Q. Other than the phone call that you testified to in Bangkok with Dr. Metzger, did you ever speak to Dr. Metzger at any other time about Michael Jackson’s medical care?

 A. Speak with him, no.

-So the first man to ruin all Dr. Metzger’s work was actually not Dr. Forecast but Dr. Finkelstein?
-Not that Dr. Forecast was any better as he drugged Michael on his very first day with the tour, but still – what did Finkelstein do to Michael in the few days before Dr. Forecast’s arrival?
+So it was Dr. Finkelstein who was the first to ruin all Dr. Metzger’s work?
+Not that Dr. Forecast was any better as he also drugged Michael as soon as joined the tour, but still – what did Finkelstein do to Michael in the few days before Dr. Forecast’s arrival?